On quaternionic analysis and a certain generalized fractal-fractional $\psi$-Fueter operator: Abstract

 \section{Abstract}

-{This paper introduce a fractional-fractal $\psi$-Fueter operator in the quaternionic context inspired in the concepts of proportional fractional derivative and Hausdorff derivative of a function with respect to a fractal measure.
-Moreover, we establish the corresponding Stokes and Borel-Pompeiu formulas associated to this generalized fractional-fractal $\psi$-Fueter operator.}
+{This paper introduce a fractal $\psi$-Fueter operator in the quaternionic context inspired in the concepts of proportional derivative and Hausdorff derivative ({fractal derivative}) of a function with respect to a fractal measure.
+Moreover, we establish the corresponding Stokes and Borel-Pompeiu formulas associated to this generalized fractal $\psi$-Fueter operator with respect to a vector valued function induced by truncated exponential functions.}

 0.3truecm {